RiledUpCrow/Flier/docs/Action.md

 * `burst_ticks` (**required**) is the total time of the burst.
 * `spread` (**default: 0**) is the precision of the bullets, where 0 means perfect.
 * `projectile_speed` (**required**) is the speed of the bullets.
+* `proximity` (**default: 1**) the minimum distance from the player in which the bullet has to pass in order to score a hit.
 * `range` (**default: 256**) the range of bullets - they will disappear after traveling that distance in blocks.

 ### Bomb

 **`bomb`**

 This action is an attack which creates an exploding TNT.
-The `exploding` option should be set to `true` or it won't work.

 ```
 bomb_action: